cmptrnb/Xray-examples/i3/README.md

 ### Multiple lines

-There are unresolved problemswhen pasting multiple lines into URxvt.
+There are unresolved problems when pasting multiple lines into URxvt.

 One suggestion is to create or modify an `~/.inputrc` file and include a line: